BOWLBY’S MATERNAL DEPRIVATION HYPOTHESIS

 There is other research support for Bowlby’s ideas, for example:

-• Evidence for the disruption of attachment during the critical period causing later emotional disturbances is provided by Bifulco et al. (1992).
+Evidence for the disruption of attachment during the critical period, causing later emotional disturbances, is provided by Bifulco et al. (1992).
 Their study focused on women who had been separated from their mothers due to death or prolonged separation for over a year.
 Bifulco found that 25% of these women later experienced depression or an anxiety disorder, compared to only 15% in a control group with no separation.
-Importantly, those who experienced the most severe problems had suffered the loss before the age of 6, supporting Bowlby's concept of a critical period.
+Importantly, those who experienced the most severe problems suffered losses before the age of 6, supporting Bowlby's concept of a critical period.

 However, Bowlby’s research on the forty-four thieves has been heavily criticised.